stakater/stakater-docs/docs/content/sre/tenant-operator/integration-config.md

       accessorID: <ACCESSOR_ID_TOKEN>
 ```

-Following are the different components that can be used to configure multi-tenancy in a cluster via tenant operator.
+Following are the different components that can be used to configure multi-tenancy in a cluster via Tenant Operator.

 ## OpenShift
 ``` yaml